 Some courses at University of Washington, applicable to robotics at the undergrad level include the robotics capstone and capstone software - Kinect.

-Robotics related degrees: BS or MS Computer Science
+Robotics related degrees: BS or MS in Computer Science

 In 1994 the University of Maryland renamed its School of Engineering in honor of industry leader A. James Clark.
 Today, the A. James Clark School of Engineering continues in the tradition of hard work, integrity, and ingenuity inspired by its namesake.